 “Simon Peter followed Jesus, and so did another disciple.
 Since that disciple was known to the high priest, he entered with Jesus into the courtyard of the high priest, but Peter stood outside at the door.
 So the other disciple, who was known to the high priest, went out and spoke to the servant girl who kept watch at the door, and brought Peter in.
 The servant girl at the door said to Peter, “You also are not one of this man’s disciples, are you?”
 He said, “I am not.”
 Now the servants and officers had made a charcoal fire, because it was cold, and they were standing and warming themselves.
 Peter also was with them, standing and warming himself. … Now Simon Peter was standing and warming himself.
 So they said to him, “You also are not one of his disciples, are you?”
 He denied it and said, “I am not.”
 One of the servants of the high priest, a relative of the man whose ear Peter had cut off, asked, “Did I not see you in the garden with him?”
 Peter again denied it, and at once a rooster crowed.”
 John 18: 15-18; 25-27 ESV

-Just a few hours earlier Peter insists he would never betray His friend Jesus.
-He is adamant he would proclaim his loyalty at all cost, even unto death.
+Just a few hours earlier, when Jesus predicted his denial, Peter insists he would never betray His friend.
+Simon Peter is adamant he would proclaim his loyalty at all cost, even unto death.

 As he sits warming himself by a fire inside the courtyard of the high priest after Jesus has been arrested, he is questioned if he knows Him.
 And without hesitation, in a moment of self-preservation, Peter denies he knows Jesus.

 And again, twice more he is asked if he is associated with Jesus, and each time fear grips Peter and he denies his deep relationship with Christ.